-Banks will typically cash a check for up to $5,000, but there may be a lower limit, depending on the bank — and banks often charge a higher fee for checks above $5,000.
+Banks will typically cash a check for up to $5,000, but there may be a lower limit, depending on the bank — and financial institutions often charge a higher fee for checks above $5,000.

-If you don't have any bank account, you may still be able to cash your check at a bank.
+If you don't have a bank account, you may still be able to cash your check at a bank.

-Some financial institutions will allow you to take out a prepaid debit card, instead of giving you cash.
+Some banks will allow you to take out a prepaid debit card, instead of giving you cash.
 Getting the card would make you a bank customer and eligible for free or very low-cost check cashing services.

-If you choose this option, the bank will cash the check and put the money onto your new card, so you can withdraw it at bank branches or ATMs.
+If you choose this option, the bank will cash the check and put the money onto your new card, so you can withdraw it at a bank branch or ATM.

 The prepaid debit card option makes sense if you need to cash checks regularly, especially for larger amounts of money.

-The best place to cash a check is at your own bank or credit union, especially if you’ve got a nifty high-yield checking account.
+The best place to cash a check is at your own bank or credit union, especially if you’ve got a nifty high-yield checking account that pays better interest.

 Depositing your check into a checking account should be free, and your money will be available to withdraw from a bank branch or ATM within a day or two.

-Many banks now offer direct deposit from the comfort of your home through mobile banking.
+Mobile banking makes depositing quick and easy from the comfort of your home.
 Just take a picture of a check with your smartphone to deposit it straight into your account using the bank's mobile app.